mediacurrent/theme_generator_10/README.md

 nvm install
 ```

-- This will install the latest release of NodeJS `v16`.
+- This will install the recommended version of NVM for this project.

 ### 3. Generate the theme